Z3roS4n/Z3roS4n/README.md

 # Hi there, I'm Z3roS4n (Antonio) 👋

 I’m a passionate Web Developer and Graphic Designer currently pursuing a degree in **Cyber Engineering** at the University of Palermo (Unipa).

-With a solid foundation from my high school diploma, I’ve dedicated myself to mastering the digital world through full-stack web development, API optimization, authentication systems, and creative graphic design.
+In 2026, I officially launched **[M's Works](https://msworks.it)**, my digital agency dedicated to building secure, high-performance digital ecosystems.
+I combine an **engineering approach with creativity** to solve complex business problems, focusing on **Cybersecurity**, **Scalable Architectures**, and **AI Integration**.

-I enjoy crafting innovative and user-friendly web solutions that help individuals, businesses, and professionals stand out online.
-Whether working as a freelancer or collaborating on larger projects, I strive to blend creativity with technology to deliver impactful results.
+I enjoy crafting innovative and user-friendly web solutions that help individuals and businesses stand out.
+My goal isn't just to write code, but to deliver solid technical results that drive growth.

 ---

 ## 🚀 About Me

-- 🔭 I work on personal and open-source projects to improve my skills and help the community.
+- 🔭 Leading development and security strategies at **M's Works**.
-- 🌱 Currently exploring **Next.js**, **Web Sockets**, **REST APIs** and **GraphQL**.
+- 🌱 Deeply exploring **Advanced Authentication**, **Security by Design**, and **RAG systems**.
-- 💡 Interested in API design, modern front-end frameworks, and AI-driven tools.
+- 💡 Interested in Cloud Architecture, API optimization, and GDPR compliance.
-- 🎯 Goal: Build clean, scalable, and developer-friendly solutions.
+- 🎯 Goal: Build clean, scalable solutions capable of handling growth from 100 to 1M+ users.

 ---